kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 </body>
 </html>
 ```
-Having a look at the above code example, you can notice that all `<div>` refenreced with unique ID for header, navigation, siderbar,content  and footer.
-This was the old way of identifying each different sections in HTML structure.
+Having a look at the above code example, you can notice that all `<div>` refenreced with unique ID for header, navigation, siderbar, content  and footer.
+This was the old way of identifying each different sections in HTML page structure.
+This in other words also called
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwMjMwNzY0OSwxMTYxNTQwOTg2LDE3OT
+eyJoaXN0b3J5IjpbLTE0NjY4ODk1OTUsMTE2MTU0MDk4NiwxNz
-Y3MDA3MTMsNDQxOTg2MzUwLC0xOTk4NTE3MzcwXX0=
+k2NzAwNzEzLDQ0MTk4NjM1MCwtMTk5ODUxNzM3MF19
 -->